HimashaGallage/Stockly/README.md

 ##  Environment Setup

-sinup in https://www.tiingo.com/ and copy your API Token from docmunettation section Create a .env file in the root directory with the following:
+signup in https://www.tiingo.com/ and copy your **API Token** from docmunettation section Create a .env file in the root directory with the following:

 TIINGO_CRYPTO_WEBSOCKET_URL=wss://api.tiingo.com/crypto